aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-placeholder/_index.md

 type: docs
 weight: 10
 url: /nodejs-java/manage-placeholder/
-description: Change Text in a Placeholder in PowerPoint Slides using Java.
-Set Prompt Text in a Placeholder in PowerPoint Slides using Java.
+description: Change Text in a Placeholder in PowerPoint Slides using JavaScript.
+Set Prompt Text in a Placeholder in PowerPoint Slides using JavaScript.
 ---

 ## **Change Text in Placeholder**